Catherine Bennett (journalist): Career

 Bennett began her career in journalism at Honey magazine.
 Subsequently, she worked at The Sunday Telegraph, The Mail on Sunday, The Sunday Times, The Times and the short-lived Sunday Correspondent newspaper before joining The Guardian around 1990.
-She joined The Observer at the beginning of 2008, where she continues to write columns on politics and culture, and at least two articles criticising the peerage system and what she considers the still-extant privileges of the nobility.

-Catherine Bennett was on the Orwell Prize's Journalism shortlist for 2009.
+She joined The Observer at the beginning of 2008, and was on the Orwell Prize's Journalism shortlist for 2009.
+In opinion pieces for the Observer, she has criticised the House of Lords.

-In February 2023, a weekly column from Bennett in The Observer led to fellow Observer columnist James Wong resigning his own column and writing to the editorial department and tweeting to describe as "completely unacceptable" Bennett's column that sought to defend female MPs accused of transphobia in the context of the Gender Recognition Reform (Scotland) Bill and which mentioned Rosie Duffield, Joanna Cherry and Miriam Cates by name, criticising comments by Lloyd Russell-Moyle and Ben Bradshaw.
+In February 2023, a weekly column from Bennett in The Observer led to fellow Observer columnist James Wong resigning his own column and writing to the editorial department and tweeting to describe the column by Bennett as "completely unacceptable".
+Bennett's column sought to defend female MPs accused of transphobia in the context of the Gender Recognition Reform (Scotland) Bill and mentioned Rosie Duffield, Joanna Cherry and Miriam Cates by name, criticising comments by Lloyd Russell-Moyle and Ben Bradshaw.